top of page

 4. Make Time for Friendships

 In the hustle and bustle of midlife, it’s easy to let friendships take a backseat.
-Schedule regular catch-ups, whether through virtual meetings, phone calls, or in-person gatherings.
-I recently had a delightful "lunch" with a group of friends over zoom and it truly brightened my day and lifted my spirits!
+Schedule regular catch-ups through virtual meetings, phone calls, or in-person gatherings.
+I recently had a delightful "lunch" with a group of friends over Zoom, and it truly brightened my day and lifted my spirits!
 Prioritizing time for friends shows that you value and cherish these relationships.
 And, if at first you don't succeed, keep trying.
 This is another opportunity to embrace vulnerability.
 Send a second or third text, everyone is busy, don't take the lack of a response personally.

 5. Be Supportive and Present